MikeSWang/Triumvirate/README.md

 ### Development mode

 Both the Python package and the C++ library/program can be set up in development mode with `make`.
-First `git clone` this repository and `git checkout` the branch/release you would like to edit:
+First check the required dependencies, namely the GSL and FFTW3 libraries, are installed.
+Then `git clone` the GitHub repository and `git checkout` the branch/release to be edited:
 ```console
 $ git clone git@github.com:MikeSWang/Triumvirate.git --branch <branch-or-release>
 $ cd Triumvirate
 ```
-Then at the repository directory root run
+Then at the repository directory root, run
 ```console
 $ make clean
 $ make [py|cpp]install [useomp=(true|1)]